Electronic Timestamping: Definition and Usage

 Writer — Certyneo · About Certyneo

-Electronic timestamping links a digital document to a precise date and time in a verifiable and tamper-proof way.
-It is proof that a document existed at a given moment — a decisive argument in case of a dispute over the date of an agreement.
+Electronic timestamping (timestamping) links a digital document to a precise date and time in a verifiable and tamper-proof manner.
+It is proof that a document existed at a given moment — a decisive argument in case of dispute over the date of a commitment.

 Without timestamping, it is impossible to prove: